jschicht/RegKeyFixer/readme.txt

-Dealing with invalid registry keys
+Dealing with certain invalid registry keys

 Background:
-Here's Mark Russinovich's explanation of the issue; In the Win32 API strings are interpreted as NULL-terminated ANSI (8-bit) or wide character (16-bit) strings.
+Here's Mark Russinovich's explanation of the issue;
+In the Win32 API strings are interpreted as NULL-terminated ANSI (8-bit) or wide character (16-bit) strings.
 In the Native API names are counted Unicode (16-bit) strings.
 While this distinction is usually not important, it leaves open an interesting situation: there is a class of names that can be referenced using the Native API, but that cannot be described using the Win32 API.

 In short that means that native functions (for instance kernel mode) can deal with null terminated ansi strings, whereas win32 api can't.
 So by using native functions it is possible to create names (for instance a registry key) that become invalid when accessed in usermode (regedit).
 That text was taken from the description of RegDelNull which really sparked this off; http://technet.microsoft.com/en-us/sysinternals/bb897448 That tool is definetely broken, and I am certain RegKeyFixer performs much better at dealing with these invalid key names.